webflow/js-webflow-api/README.md

 ## Webflow Types

-All of the types are nested within the `Webflow` object.
+All of the types are nested within the `Webflow` namespace.
 Let IntelliSense guide you!

 ## Exception Handling